Get to Know Jeff Pelayo: Expert Gun Dog Trainer

 October 2, 2016 Category: Trainer Profile

-Jeff typically takes on about 10 dogs at the beginning of each season in the Spring, and works with them through the Summer and in to early Fall.
+Jeff typically takes on about 10 dogs at the beginning of each season in the Spring and works with them through the Summer and into early Fall.

-Part of what makes Jeff unique, is allowing his clients a first hand look at their dog’s progress through social media.
+Part of what makes Jeff unique is allowing his clients a first-hand look at their dog’s progress through social media.
 Jeff maintains a very active online presence on Facebook and Instagram and has amassed a substantial following along with some outstanding content.

 “I’m a huge believer in social media from a business perspective.
 It allows my clients to see exactly how their dog is doing from their phone or computer.”
-Jeff has always loved photography and has implemented it as a core piece of his business.
+Jeff has always loved photography and implemented it as a core of his business.

 “When you use these products every day as a pro trainer, the durability of some of these units gets exposed.
 That’s what was happening with my old Tri-Tronics units.”

 Jeff uses the Dogtra Edge RT for his day to day training and likes it because of the longer charge and the simplicity of the combo buttons.

 “I really like the combo buttons, but I didn’t like how fast the buttons on my other units would wear out and stop working.
 I don’t have that problem with my Dogtra units."